raimohanska/harmaja/README.md

 ## Key concepts

-[*Reactive Property*](https://baconjs.github.io/api3/classes/property.html) (also known as a signal or a behaviour) is an object that encapsulates a changing value.
+[*Reactive Property*](https://github.com/raimohanska/lonna/blob/master/src/abstractions.ts#L126) (also known as a signal or a behaviour) is an object that encapsulates a changing value.
 Please check out the [Bacon.js intro](https://baconjs.github.io/api3/index.html) if you're not familiar with the concept.
 In Harmaja, reactive properties are the main way of storing and passing application state.

-[*EventStream*](https://baconjs.github.io/api3/classes/eventstream.html) represents a stream of events that you can observe by calling its `forEach` method.
-In Bacon.js a *Bus* is an EventStream that allows you to `push` events to the stream as well as observe events.
+[*EventStream*](https://github.com/raimohanska/lonna/blob/master/src/abstractions.ts#L131) represents a stream of events that you can observe by calling its `forEach` method.
+A [*Bus*](https://github.com/raimohanska/lonna/blob/master/src/abstractions.ts#L145) is an EventStream that allows you to `push` events to the stream as well as observe events.
 In Harmaja, buses are used for conveying distinct events from the UI to state reducers.

 [*Bus*](https://github.com/raimohanska/lonna/blob/master/src/bus.ts#L5) is an EventStream that allows you to [push](https://github.com/raimohanska/lonna/blob/master/src/bus.ts#L16) new events into it.
 It is used in Harmaja for defining events that originate from the UI.
 Typically, an `onClick` or similar handler function pushes a new value into a Bus.